RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 * --hsa-trace

 This issue is fixed in the OpenMP plugin by ensuring that the contents of a kernel dispatch packet are not accessed after publishing it.
-The issue is also fixed in ROCTracer by ensuring that the registered exit function is called before runtime library is closed.
+The issue is also fixed in ROCTracer by ensuring that the registered exit function is called before the runtime library is closed.

 ================================